ManuelZ/tv_automation/README.md

 I’ll explore a solution to these problems by:

 - Using computer vision to provide feedback on the current TV state
-- Using a microcontroller to send IR signals to the TV
+- Using a microcontroller to send IR signals to the TV (coming soon...)

 I have at hand a [JeVois-A33 "Smart Machine Vision Camera"](https://www.jevoisinc.com/products/jevois-a33-smart-machine-vision-camera) with the following high level specs: